JarJarBB/NetworkAnalyzer/README.md

 # NetworkAnalyzer
-SNIX -- An elegant, easy to use packet analyzer.
+SNIX -- An elegant, easy-to-use packet analyzer.

 Compile with the "make" command on a Linux operating system.
 If you launch the "snix" program without any options, it will analyze the default interface.